apache/rocketmq-test-tool/README.md

 1. On the main branch of your repository, copy the example workflow (the entire ./github/ directory) into your own repository.
 2. Configure a GitHub repository secret:
    - Go to Settings -> Secrets and variables -> Actions.
-   - Click Repository secrets to create a new secret named - ACK_CONFIG_VIRGINIA.
+   - Click Repository secrets to create a new secret named - ACK_CONFIG_VIRGINA.
    - Set the value to your K8s cluster access token.
 3. Finally, you can manually trigger the workflow called 'Test chaos-test' in the Actions tab to see it in action.